Stephango/Coursera_Capstone/README.md

 # Coursera_Capstone
-This project aimed to learn about Machine Learning
+This project aims to learn Machine Learning